keithgh1/AmigaQB_extract/README.md

 Sept 9th, 2024: Version 0.4.0

+This version would have been delayed without the help from the Potato King from Reddit who figured out that the file catalog is encrypted even when encryption is disabled.
+Just realizing that fact, with a nudge to look in Monitor.C was exactly what I needed to add this support!

 This release almost triples the lines of code of the original version!
 This is a massive rewrite which adds a ton of features:

 * Adds primary backup catalog parsing, which now will create the original directories, and match file entries with markers